-Several design decisions have been incorporated into the app.
-We required participants to have only a single SBP and DBP to be included.
+Several design decisions have been incorporated into the application.
+We required participants to have at least one SBP and DBP to be included.
 This approach is consistent with several analyses conducted by CDC investigators (cite pmid 26633197, 29155682).
 However, mean BP and the prevalence of high BP would be lower if we required multiple BP measurements (cite pmid 23126346).
-Any bias resulting from this decision is likely to be small as over 95% of adult NHANES participants within one SBP and DBP measurement had three SBP and DBP measurements.
+Any bias resulting from this decision is likely to be small as over 95% of adult NHANES participants within one SBP and DBP measurement had three measurements.
 We re-calibrated the NHANES weights for the calculation of population counts (cite pmid 12500213).
-When estimating population counts, participants missing data on SBP, DBP or antihypertensive medication use cannot have BP or hypertension-related outcomes.
+When estimating population counts, participants missing data on SBP, DBP or antihypertensive medication use cannot have the hypertension-related outcomes that we studied.
 Weights were not recalibrated when estimating portions as participants missing data are removed from the numerator and denominator.
 Medication classes were coded using generic names and the drug classes in the 2017 ACC/AHA BP guideline.
 We recognize the NCHS recommends using Lexicon Plus®, a proprietary database, to categorize medication classes.
 While the categorization of most medications is identical using generic drug names and Lexicon Plus®, some differences exist.
 Many additional decisions were made regarding the definitions of variables, inclusion of study participants, and analytic approach.
 We sought to make decisions that would be acceptable to people who use the app and transparent to ensure the results could be described accurately.

 We were able to replicate several prior manuscripts using the app.
 However, some results could not be replicated.
 For example, a prior manuscript reported the prevalence of resistant hypertension defined by the 2017 ACC/AHA BP guideline to be 19.7% in 2009-2014.
 When estimated by the app, the prevalence of resistant hypertension was 17.7%, 16.5% and 17.2% in 2009-2010, 2011-2012, and 2013-2014, respectively (cite pmid 30580690).
 The difference in the prevalence estimates can be attributed to the approach used to categorize medication into classes.
 For example, the prior publication used Lexicon Plus®, which counted spironolactone as two drug classes, a potassium-sparing diuretic and an aldosterone antagonist.
 Additionally, Lexicon Plus®includes Sotalol as a beta blocker and nitroglycerine as a direct vasodilator and we did not include these drugs as antihypertensive medications as they are not listed in the 2017 ACC/AHA BP guideline.
 The differences in results between the app and this previously published manuscript emphasize two important points.
 First, while we encourage users to check results when using the app with prior publications, it may not be possible to always generate results that are identical to prior publications.
 Second, users should be aware of the choices made in defining variables.